 - To an administrative area of the directory, which is typically a subtree of the DIT (Directory Information Tree).
 This can be used to apply a "template" access control to many entries.
 X.500 defines "Simplified Access Control" as a subset of basic access control, where no specific entry access control is used, and access control is applied uniformly over a single administrative area.

 - Access control is applied based on the identity of the user connecting to the directory, identified by a directory name.
-There are a number
+There are a number of options:

 - Anyone (i.e., rights for anonymous access).

 - Self.
 This allows control of modifying the user's own entry.
 Having this as an option is important when access controls are applied over an administrative area.

 - The specific user connecting.
 This enables access rights to be defined for individuals.

 - Membership of a group, specified within the directory.
 This provides support for what is widely referred to as Role Based Access Control (RBAC).
 Rights are defined for a role (e.g., "marketing department data administrator") and those individuals allowed to occupy the role are identified by membership of the group.

 - Sub-tree specification, which gives rights to users named within the subtree.
 This can be used as an alternate mechanism for implementing Role Based Access Control (e.g., a sub-tree specification of "ou=staff, o=mycorp" could be used to define access rights for all staff).

 - The authentication level can be specified, and different rights granted for different levels of authentication.
 This is important, as it will often be important to require more stringent authentication for modifying sensitive data.
 Authentication levels supported: